history-lab/pdf2mbox/index.md

-# pdf2mbox
-pdf2mbox is a command-line utility and Python package for converting emails in a PDF file into emails in an MBOX file.

-pdf2mbox is in the early stages of development (i.e., pre-release).
-To monitor progress, please watch this repo.

 ## motivation
 Archivists and others involved in creating email archives for historical and research purposes are the intended users of pdf2mbox.